pmcharrison/psynet-mirror/docs/timeline.rst

 ============

 The timeline determines the sequential logic of the experiment.
-A timeline comprises a series of *test elements* that are ordinarily presented sequentially.
-There are three main kinds of test elements:
+A timeline comprises a series of *events* that are ordinarily presented sequentially.
+There are three main kinds of events:

 * `Pages`_
 * `Page makers`_